Note to Self

-Note to Self was a podcast hosted by Manoush Zomorodi that focuses on the impacts that technology has on everyday life.
+Note to Self was a podcast hosted by Manoush Zomorodi that focused on the impacts of technology on everyday life.
 Before she began hosting Note to Self, Zomorodi was a television reporter for the British Broadcasting Corporation.
 Note to Self debuted in September 2012 under the name New Tech City.
 It was renamed to Note to Self in 2015, and ran until 2019.

 Note to Self was produced by WNYC Studios and released new podcast episodes every Wednesday.
 A shortened version of the podcast aired Wednesdays at 5:50am and 7:50am on 93.9 FM and AM 820.

 Format

 Manoush Zomorodi described Note to Self as "the tech show about being Human".
 The content of the podcast was a combination of facts and research as well as real life experiences and personal stories.

 Topics covered ranged from racism on Facebook, to a neuroscientist's view on information overload, to a piece by performance artist Marina Abramović which involved an audience sitting in total silence wearing noise-canceling headphones for 30 minutes before a live performance of J.S.
 Bach's The Goldberg Variations.